metas-mk/100-days-of-code/r2-log.md

 - a Free and Open Source development development framework that helps create beautiful, responsive layouts using human-friendly HTML
 - Using it for my component styling when lerning ReactJS

+#### First ReactJS Component with a Naive Approach
+- Creating a ReactJS component for comments with a naive approach (all comments in 1 JSX div)